 More than anything else, in that exact moment, as Alice stared into Jericho’s searching eyes again, she had the urge to embrace him.
 But then Scorpio’s grin burned into the edges of her mind, and she refrained.
 No. She refused to abandon her standards.
 And so, she instead reached for the suppression cuffs clipped to her waist.

 A tendril of white abruptly snapped through the rainfall towards them.
-Alice’s mind raced, but with a grunt, she shoved Jericho back and threw herself back onto the ground just in time to miss the strike of the Beta’s vitae.
+Alice’s mind raced, but with a grunt, she shoved Jericho forwards and threw herself back onto the ground just in time to dodge the strike of the Beta’s vitae.
 Beta herself barely dove out of the way when Jericho returned her attack with a whip of vitae that shot out above Alice’s head towards her.
 Beta darted for cover down an alleyway, which was when Alice caught sight of Dämon Forstchritt darting into an alley opposite.

 After shaking her head and pulling herself up onto her knees, Alice registered Jericho straddled across Francis who was flat on his back two meters away.
 Somehow during the chaos, Jericho had pierced through Francis’s conducting-gloved hand with a stray shard of glass.
 His other hand was wrapped around his whip conductor—ready to strike down.
 Francis’s free hand was touching the pistol at his side but did not move any further.